tayganr/lakehouse/modules/module02a.md

 <div align="right"><a href="#module-02a---incremental-copy-to-raw-using-high-watermark">↥ back to top</a></div>

 ## 7. Pipeline (Stored procedure)

+In this step, we are going to add a **Stored procedure** activity that will update the watermark table with the new watermark value.

 1. Within Activities, search for `Stored`, and drag the **Stored procedure activity** onto the canvas